DorienHuijser/dorienhuijser.github.io/README.md

 # Personal website

-This is the Github page for my personal website.
-Welcome!
-Find here all files and folders behind [http://www.dorienhuijser.com/](http://www.dorienhuijser.com/).
+This is the Github repository for my personal website.
+You can here find the files and folders behind [http://www.dorienhuijser.com/](http://www.dorienhuijser.com/).

-This website uses Jekyll and the *Feeling Responsive* theme by Phlow.
-Read more about the theme here: <http://phlow.github.io/feeling-responsive/>.
+This website uses [Quarto](https://quarto.org/) and the [journal](https://bootswatch.com/journal/) Bootswatch theme.
+The CV was built using the Quarto extension [modern2-cv](https://github.com/schochastics/modern2-cv).